bmc/cheat-sheets/mac-os-x.md

     $ brew install sshfs

-Be sure to follow the
+Be sure to follow the instructions in this output:

+    $ brew info fuse4x-kext

 ## Automounting shares and NFS partitions: